georgeoshardo/SyMBac/docs/source/scene_generation.rst

    If you only intend to generate fluorescence images, then you can choose any condenser key you want.
 It will not change the simulation.

-- *W, R, diameter*: The ``get_condensers()`` function returns a dictionary of condensers for which you can pick a key from the above list.
+- *W, R, diameter*: The :func:`~SyMBac.PSF.get_condensers` function returns a dictionary of condensers for which you can pick a key from the above list.
 This will in turn return the dimensions of the chosen condenser.
 - *radius*: The radius of the PSF convolution kernel to be generated.
 Must be an even number.
 - *λ*: The average wavelength of the illumination light source.
 - *resize_amount*: This is the "upscaling" factor for the simulation and the entire image generation process.
 Must be the same as the value defined in :ref:`simple_simulation`